-Shanina Shaik Stuns In A Skimpy Triangle Bikini In St Barths
+Shanina Shaik Stuns In A Skimpy Triangle Bikini In St. Barts

 Shanina Shaik showed off her enviable fit and toned figure in a stunning new shot posted to Instagram over the weekend.
-The gorgeous model flashed some serious skin as she spent some time on the tropical Caribbean island of St Barths and posed for the camera in what appeared to be her hotel room as she sported nothing but a skimpy black bikini top.
+The gorgeous model flashed some serious skin as she spent some time on the tropical Caribbean island of St. Barts and posed for the camera in what appeared to be her hotel room as she sported nothing but a skimpy black bikini top.

 In the selfie posted on November 17, Shanina could be seen pursing her lips as she looked off to her right.
-The 28-year-old model had her signature long dark hair wavy and pulled away from her face as she tied it up into a high ponytail that draped over her left shoulder.
+The 28-year-old model had her signature long, dark hair wavy and pulled away from her face as she tied it up into a high ponytail that draped over her left shoulder.

 The Australian beauty appeared to show off her dazzling natural beauty as she kept her makeup pretty minimal and natural to reveal her flawless glowy skin.